 Picking up reserved media at the self-service pick up station

 To pick up your media click “Pick up” at the terminal.
-Type in your ID-Number or scan your ID-Card (when activated at the library office).
+Type in your ID-Number (Student/Staff-ID or Guest user ID)

 The designated box opens, please take your medium and close the box.

 The medium is now booked on your account automatically, you can take it with you.

 The lending period can be found by clicking on your needed medium and looking under the point "Policy"

 All media in the library on the Steyr campus can be borrowed for 28 days and extended as long as there is no reservation.